-For those who want to express their appreciation in a sincerer way, they can use the phrase “grazie cuore”.
-That translates to the English phrase “sincerest thanks”.
+For those who want to express their appreciation in a sincerer way, they can use the phrase “grazie di cuore”.
+“Cuore” means heart in Italian, so you could translate this to the English phrase “thank you from (the bottom of) my heart”.
 Among many of the other phrases for thank you in Italian, this is a great one to use when wanting to keep it short.
 One might also use this expression in a more formal setting, or at the end of a letter you are writing to someone you want to express your gratitude to.

 Grazie di tutto

-When you want to say it all in one short phrase, this is a fantastic way to go.
+When you want to say it all in one short phrase, “grazie di tutto” is another fantastic way how to say thank you in Italian.
 It simply means “thank you for everything”.
 Because of that, it’s a great phrase to use towards someone who perhaps has done multiple favors, or just some very kind things that you want to express appreciation for.
 It covers everything in one swoop, making it a very effective phrase.

 Grazie per il regalo